Skip to main content

 In addition, in March 2018, the DEQ received the Report from Public Sector Consultants that provides perspectives of some stakeholders related to the process by which the criteria were developed.

 The comprehensive rule package was published in the Michigan Register December 15, 2017, initiating the formal public comment period.
-The public comment period was extended, and in order to be considered, public comments must be received (not postmarked) by 5:00 pm, Friday, February 16, 2018.
-Comments may be electronically submitted to EGLE-RRDCriteria@michigan.gov or mailed to the following address:
+The public comment period was extended, and in order to be considered, public comments must have been received (not postmarked) by 5:00 pm, Friday, February 16, 2018.
+Comments were able to be electronically submitted to EGLE-RRDCriteria@Michigan.gov or mailed to the following address:

 Remediation and Redevelopment Division